');

 About Northridge, OH

-Northridge is a small community in Ohio with a population of 7,546 residents.
-The median household income is $77,130 per year, which is above the national average.
-The median age in Northridge is 40.9 years.
+Northridge is a small town located in Ohio with a population of 7,546 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $77,130 per year, which is 3% above the national median of $75,149.
+The median age of 40.9 years is close to the US median age of 38.9 years.

 Cost of Living in Northridge, OH